-- Hijacking a netblock is clearly "wrong" and "bad," but a non-rhetorical, non-flip, truly serious question...
+Hijacking a netblock is clearly "wrong" and "bad," but a non-rhetorical, non-flip, truly serious question...

 Is hijacking a not-otherwise-in-use netblock a crime?
 If so, is it a felony or misdemeanor?
 What statute is being violated?
-How many netblock hijackers have been successfully prosecuted to-date? - If hijacking a netblock is NOT a crime in the United States, should that be fixed?
-Would there be the willpower to actually prosecute a netblock hijacker (or would this be just yet another technical violation that never actually gets charged)? - Will this require some really grotesque routing-based denial of service incident to motivate official attention and new law? - And what about netblock hijackings overseas?
+How many netblock hijackers have been successfully prosecuted to-date?

+- Would there be the willpower to actually prosecute a netblock hijacker (or would this be just yet another technical violation that never actually gets charged)? - Will this require some really grotesque routing-based denial of service incident to motivate official attention and new law? - And what about netblock hijackings overseas?